ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 Viewing the test suite results, logs, and reports
 =============================================================================================================================

-The test suites provide detailed reporting in a variety of formats that enable users to quickly debug failures.
+The test suites provide detailed reporting in a variety of formats that enables users to quickly debug failures.

 Test suite configuration logs
 ---------------------------------------------------------------------------------------------------------------------------